Tejas-Nanaware/Dinemsionality-Reduction/README.md

 ### Implementation
 Python (2.7) is used as it has good compatability with Machine Learning by using scikit learn, numpy, matplotlib libraries.
 The 3D plot of qualitative parameters, quantitative parameters and the probability of being placed is mapped in the 3D space and then for prediction.
-Graph is as shown:
+There are multiple methods of plotting the data, two of which are given in this repository.
+1. Averaging the values of the parameters and represent it as a 3D plot. _Graph is as shown:_
 ![3D Color coded plot of data](Figure_1.png)

-T-Distributed Stochastic Neighbor Embedding (TSNE) is applied to visualize Higher Dimensional data into Lower Dimensions.
-Graph is as shown:
+2. T-Distributed Stochastic Neighbor Embedding (TSNE) is used to visualize Higher Dimensional data into Lower Dimensions.
+In this method, the parameters are combined by using TSNE method (sklearn.manifold.TSNE) to obtain a 2D plot. _Graph is as shown:_
 ![2D Visualization of 16D data](Figure_2.png)

 K-Nearest Neighbour is then applied to the data.